darinz/DL/02_Neural_Network/04_network_topologies.md

 - **Computational efficiency** considerations
 - **Domain-specific** architectural choices

+**Intuitive Explanation:**
+> Think of a neural network as a city.
+The topology is like the road map: it determines which neighborhoods (layers) are connected, how traffic (information) flows, and whether there are highways (shortcuts, parameter sharing) or just local streets (dense connections).

 ### Key Concepts

 - **Connectivity**: How neurons are connected to each other